ManifoldScholar/manifold-docs/_docs/projects/resources.md

 Four of these resource kinds—Image, Video, Audio, and Interactive—have associated file variants.
 File variants are alternative means to serve or showcase a primary resource.
 There are four file variant types: high resolution image, file, poster image, and thumbnail:

 * **High Resolution Image**: Images on the web generally have a resolution of 72 DPI.
 If your material requires greater scrutiny than that resolution can provide, this variant allows a user to provide an alternative suited to that purpose.
 Suggested resolution would be 300 DPI or higher for general images and 1200 DPI or greater for line art.
-*   **File Types**: For video and audio resources, file type variants provide a means to serve readers two alternative file types for your resource beside the primary version.
+* **File Types (labelled as Variant #1 and Variant #2 in the app)**: For video and audio resources, file type variants provide a means to serve readers two alternative file types for your resource beside the primary version.
 Thus a video could be uploaded as an MP4 but also have an MOV and AVI available for download.
 * **Poster Image**: When a resource is included in a slideshow, the poster image serves as a static representation of the content.
 Poster images should be prepared in a 16:9 ratio.
 * **Thumbnails**: When a resource is shown in a library of other resources, the thumbnail serves as a static representation of the content to distinguish it from other like kinds.
 Thumbnails should be prepared in a 1:1 ratio.

 ## Resource Kinds